canonical/dns-operators/dns-policy-operator/README.md

 [![Promote charm](https://github.com/canonical/dns-operators/actions/workflows/promote_charm.yaml/badge.svg)](https://github.com/canonical/dns-operators/actions/workflows/promote_charm.yaml)
 [![Discourse Status](https://img.shields.io/discourse/status?server=https%3A%2F%2Fdiscourse.charmhub.io&style=flat&label=CharmHub%20Discourse)](https://discourse.charmhub.io)

-# Dns Policy Operator
+# DNS Policy Operator

 A [subordinate](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/charm/index.html#subordinate) [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators)
 enabling a policy layer on top of a DNS charm like [Bind](https://github.com/canonical/dns-operators/tree/main/bind-operator).

 After deploying the Bind operator, you may want to restrict the possibility of any charm integrating with it and freely modifying the DNS records it serves.
 You may want to add formal human approval for each incoming DNS resource record request.
 That's when you want to use the DNS Policy charm.

-By deploying this charm and integrating it with the Bind operator, you create a policy layer that can be operated using a web interface and/or an API, all provided by the Django workload operated by it.
+By deploying this charm and integrating it with the Bind operator, you create a policy layer that can be operated using a web interface or an API, all provided by the Django workload operated by the charm.

 ## Get started